Natfan/work/btec/18/1/writeup.md

 <img src="https;//github.com/Natfan/work/raw/master/btec/18/1/erd.png" style="width: 75%;"></img>

 #### Data Dictionary
 Data Dictionaries are a method of laying out data in a way that allows it to be read easily by a human.
 The formatting should be well sorted and concise in a table or matrix, and would normally contain simple data like the variable name, type of data and size of the field.
-The following is an example of a data dictionary, also taken from Wikimedia.org:
+The following is an example of a data dictionary, also taken from <a>wikimedia.org</a>:

 <img src="https://upload.wikimedia.org/wikipedia/commons/c/ca/Data_Dictionary.png" style="width: 75%;"></img>

-The following is an example of a data dictionary that I have created:
+The following is an example of a data dictionary that I have created for the gardening company **Coastal Corners**:

 | Field Name | Data Type | Maximum Field Length | Description
 |-|-|-|-